moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Graceful Publisher Relay Switchover

-This section describes non normative behavior that a publisher MAY choose to implement to allow for a better users experience when a relay sends them a GOAWAY.
+This section describes behavior that a publisher MAY choose to implement to allow for a better user experience when a relay sends them a GOAWAY.

 When a publisher receives a GOAWAY, it starts the process of connecting to a new relay and sends announces, but it does not immediately